iarna/streampub/README.md

 * **description** _String_ - _Optional_ A brief description or summary of the material.
 * **publisher** _String_ - _Optional_ "An entity responsible for making the resource available."
 * **subject** _String_ - _Optional_ Calibre treats this field as a comma separated list of tag names.
 "Typically, the subject will be represented using keywords, key phrases, or classification codes.
 Recommended best practice is to use a controlled vocabulary."
+* **includeTOC** _Boolean_ - If true, generate a separate Table of Contents page distinct from the one the ereader uses for navigation.
+* **numberTOC** _Boolean_ - If true, suppress the `ol` based list numbering and put our own as text.
+Necessary to have numbers in front of each TOC entry with most readers.

 All of the options can be set after object creation with obvious setters: